manymoments/manymoments.github.io/_posts/2023-02-19-rand-and-consensus-2.md

 **$\epsilon$-correct**: for any $b \in \{0,1\}$, with probability at least $\epsilon$, all parties output $b$.
 In particular, here we will aim for $1/4$-correct.

-The following one round protocol for $f<n/2$ omission faults:
+The following one round protocol for $f<n/2$ omission faults is a $1/4$ correct weak coin:
 ```
 Each party randomly chooses:
     a rank in [1,...,n^2]